SEUTec/octave/README.md

-# GNU Octave
+# GNU Octave (MATLAB)
-GNU Octave referece scripts.
+GNU Octave (MATALB) referece scripts.

-Some *.m file for GNU Octave reference.
+Some *.m file created for GNU Octave reference codes, tested on GNU Octave but supposed to be usable in MATLAB.